 1. Increase the presence of Indigenous language, history, and culture in the schools and at a District level

 2. Increase the number of qualified Indigenous teachers and qualified First Nations Support Workers

 3. Promote and increase participation by all partner groups in joint activities that support school and District initiatives

 4. Provide ongoing opportunities to meet and discuss Indigenous issues and learning with members.

 By acknowledging and honouring the history and culture of the Skwxwú7mesh and Tsleil-Waututh Nations, all North Vancouver students and staff develop an awareness of the rich and vibrant communities in which we reside.

-District Administrator of Aboriginal Education and Safe and Caring Schoolsbbaker@sd44.ca
+District Principal, Indigenous Education and Equityrgreene@sd44.ca